Utah (UT)

 Units: desert bighorn sheep units where nonresident permits are offered

-Deadlines: kind: text; text: 2026 big-game application: March 19-April 23, 2026
+Deadlines: 2026 big-game application: March 19-April 23, 2026

 Hunt codes: see 2026 Rocky Mountain bighorn sheep hunt table / Utah Hunt Planner